Conjugación del Verbo Fonetizar

-Aquí abajo tienes la Conjugación del verbo Fonetizar en inglés.
-Si tienes dificultad para aprender a Conjugar el verbo Fonetizar en sus tiempos verbales, puedes echar mano de esta herramienta.
-El verbo Fonetizar en inglés es: to phonate
+Aquí abajo tienes la Conjugación del verbo to curl en inglés.
+Si tienes dificultad para aprender a Conjugar el verbo to curl en sus tiempos verbales, puedes echar mano de esta herramienta.

 Después de la tabla de los Verbos Conjugados en Inglés tienes unas anotaciones para que recuerdes cómo se conjugan los verbos en inglés.
-Quiero que tengas en cuenta varias consideraciones sobre la conjugación del verbo Fonetizar:
+Quiero que tengas en cuenta varias consideraciones sobre la conjugación del verbo to curl:

 Presente Simple